AlexandreBoulle/PValuator/README.md

 ### Method 2 : Euclidean distance

-* Display the graphical result for the method using the Euclidean distance between a line and the curve :
+* Display the graphical result for the method calculating the Euclidean distance between a line and the curve :

 ```
 euclidist_plot(df, cv = "no", sp = 0.5, fraction.var = 5e-3, main.title = "Detect the furthest point of the line", x.title = "-log10(p-value)", y.title = "Number / Percentage")